Trip Planner

 - Families will often need to reserve a private vehicle and guide if they want to take their children on game drives, which increases costs considerably.

-- Children will have to sit out a lot of the less child-friendly game viewing activities.
+- Young children will have to sit out a lot of the less child-friendly game viewing activities.

 ACCOMMODATION